nadavox/STF-ChatApp/README.md

 * You can switch between different contacts.
 * Messages can be sent to other users.
 * You can log out and log in again.
+* You can delete chat by clicking the delete chat button.
+* Notifications are displayed when sending messages.
+* Messages jump to the first place upon sending.

+Note: All the client-side code is built inside the public folder of the server, so the app runs on the server with client-side rendering.
+The client is built using React.